 The HOPWA Modernization Core Committee initial meeting held at 1340 Poydras Street, Suite 1000, N.O., LA 70112 was January 15, 2019, that resulted in the development of a set of recommendations for the first phase of the redesign of the New Orleans, LA (NOLA) HOPWA Program.
-The recommendations served as an overall framework for the program that serve as a guide not a hard limit.
-The recommendations were presented to the community at the HOPWA Modernization Community Meeting the next day at Rosenwald Recreation Center, 1120 South Broad Street, N.O.
+These recommendations serve as an overall framework for the program that serve as a guide not a hard limit.
+These recommendations were presented to the community at the HOPWA Modernization Community Meeting the next day at Rosenwald Recreation Center, 1120 South Broad Street, N.O.
 LA 70125.
-The recommendations were received, and additional recommendations were stated.
+The recommendations were received and additional recommendations were stated.

 The Core Committee met for the second time on January 29, 2019 at 1340 Poydras Street, Suite 1000.
 N.O.
 LA 70112 to discuss the feedback from the Community Meeting and to finalize the funding recommendations for the 2019 HOPWA Notice of Funding Availability (NOFA).
-After extended dialogue, recommendations were agreed upon for inclusion and guidance for the NOFA.
+After extended dialogue, recommendations were agreed upon for inclusion and guidance for this NOFA.
+The City will use the percentages listed as a guide in allocating funds to successful applicants.
+The following recommendations serve as a frame, not a limit for the 2019 HOPWA Program: